Features

 Partial Layout

-Partial Layout provides a generic approach to keep parts of a diagram fixed while calculating a layout only for some items, and integrating them into the diagram.
-It is even possible to use a different layout style for those parts.
+Partial Layout offers a flexible method to maintain specific parts of a diagram in place while recalculating the layout for selected items and integrating them into the overall diagram.
+It also allows for applying different layout styles to these fixed parts.

 View demo